 Local hospital staff will this week undergo a helicopter escape simulation in a bid to raise vital funds for the Yorkshire Air Ambulance.

-From Emergency Care Nurses through to the Chief Finance Officer, the charity event will see over 30 members of staff from Hull and East Yorkshire Hospitals NHS Trust take on the underwater simulator, affectionately known as the “Dunker”.
+From Emergency Care Nurses through to the Chief Finance Officer, the charity event will see over 30 members of staff from Hull University Teaching Hospitals NHS Trust take on the underwater simulator, affectionately known as the “Dunker”.

 The simulation which will see four members of staff at a time fastened into their seat and submerged into a pool is all in an effort to raise funds for the Yorkshire Air Ambulance charity.